How Did My Password End Up in a Data Breach?

 Data Breach graphic

 Most of us will have experienced a data breach at one point or another.
-Maybe you’ve received an email from LifeLock telling you that one of your passwords has been compromised.
-Or you’ve logged into an app on your iPhone and received a warning that your password has appeared in a data breach.
+Maybe you’ve received an email from a identity monitoring service telling you that one of your passwords has been compromised.
+Or perhaps your password manager has notified you that one of more of your passwords has been detected in a data breach of a website that you’ve registered with.

 It can be worrying to receive these notifications.
 You’ll likely wonder how your password ended up in a breach and why.
 More importantly, you’ll want to know how you can fix the issue as quickly as possible.